starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 Deploy the contract on the StarkNet testnet
 -------------------------------------------

-In order to instruct the CLI to work with the StarkNet testnet you should either pass ``--network=alpha`` on every use, or set the ``STARKNET_NETWORK`` environment variable as follows:
+In order to instruct the CLI to work with the StarkNet testnet, you should either pass ``--network=alpha`` on every use or set the ``STARKNET_NETWORK`` environment variable as follows:

 .. tested-code:: bash starknet_env

     export STARKNET_NETWORK=alpha

 **Important note**: The alpha release is an experimental release.
 Newer versions may require a reset of the network's state (resulting in the removal of the deployed contracts).

 Run the following command to deploy your contract on the StarkNet testnet: